muddery/muddery/TABLES.md

 `desc` is the description of this fight.
 It will show to players.<br>

 ## character's data

+Character's attributes and skills are stored in these tables.

 ### character_level
 character | level | max_exp | max_hp | max_mp | attack | defence